 Benefits of Blue Nile

-If you do have to call Blue Nile, it's nice that they aren't commission-based so you don't have to be worried about a heavy sales pitch or pressure tactics.
-If you buy entirely online, you never deal with a person and thus never any heavy handed sales tactics.
+If you must call Blue Nile, it’s nice to know that they aren’t commission-based so you don’t have to be worried about a heavy sales pitch or pressure tactics.
+If you buy entirely online, you never deal with a person and thus never any heavy-handed sales tactics.

-Blue Nile only sources diamonds from conflict free areas and follows the Kimberley Process, which is a certification process that ensures certified diamonds did not come from conflict zones around the country.
-It's been in existences since 2000 and supported by 81 nations as well as a United Nations mandate.
-I don't know of a single online retailer that does not take steps to ensure their diamonds are sourced from conflict free zones.
+Blue Nile only sources diamonds from conflict-free areas and follows the Kimberley Process, which is a certification process that ensures certified diamonds did not come from conflict zones around the country.
+It’s been in existence since 2000 and supported by 81 nations as well as a United Nations mandate.
+I don’t know of a single online retailer that does not take steps to ensure their diamonds are sourced from conflict-free zones.